 The state also has flexibility in setting or stretching the cut scores for each letter grade.
-Currently, the School Performance Grades use a 15-point scale, e.g., 85-100 is an A, 70-84 is a B, and so on.
+Currently, achievement cut scores use a 15-point scale, and growth cut scores use a 10-point scale.
 As the state moves forward in evaluating a weighting system that communicates a school's standing, state leaders will also have to analyze the impact of cut scores.